collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Documentation

-Hopefully, you will wnat to create an environment for your project that is welcoming and make the process of contributing fast, easy, and enjoyable.
+Hopefully, you will want to create a welcoming environment for your project.

 * README.md
 * LICENSE